How Are Alcohol and Drug Use Related to HIV?

-“Street sellers” of syringes may repackage used syringes and sell them as sterile syringes.
-For this reason, people who inject drugs should get syringes from reliable sources of sterile syringes, such as pharmacies or needle-exchange programs.
+Also, “street sellers” of syringes may repackage used syringes and sell them as sterile syringes.
+For this reason, people who inject drugs should get syringes from reliable sources of sterile syringes, such as pharmacies or needle-exchange or syringe services programs.

 Methamphetamine ("meth") is a very addictive stimulant that can be snorted, smoked, or injected.
 It has many street names, including crystal, tina, black beauties, and more.

 Meth can reduce your inhibitions and interfere with your sound judgment regarding your behavior, which may make you less likely to protect yourself or others.
 This increases your risk of getting or transmitting HIV infection, both through sex and injection drug use.

-Even though using meth is an HIV risk factor for anyone who does it, there is a strong link between meth use and HIV transmission for men who have sex with men (MSM).
-Studies show that MSM who use meth may increase their sexual AND drug-use risk factors.
-They may:
+Even though using meth is an HIV risk factor for anyone who does it, there is a strong association between meth use and increased risk of getting or transmitting HIV among men who have sex with men (MSM).
+Meth and other “party drug” use is common among some young MSM and can lead to increased drug use and sexual risk-taking.